-The SEC Championship Game had drawn 24 capacity crowds in its 26-year history.
+The SEC Championship Game has drawn 25 capacity crowds in its 27-year history.
 Only 1993 (Birmingham) and 1995 (Atlanta) were not sellouts.

 The SEC, along with AMB Sports & Entertainment (AMBSE) and the Georgia World Congress Center Authority (GWCCA), have an agreement to host the SEC Championship Game at Mercedes-Benz Stadium in Atlanta through 2026.
 The new agreement allows the SEC the option of adding up to two successive five-year extensions.